jchavarri/framerjs-prebuilt/README.md

 Prebuilt versions of FramerJS.

+This project is forked from [jchavarri/framerjs-prebuilt](https://github.com/jchavarri/framerjs-prebuilt) which appears to have gone quiet for the time being.
+Keeping it up to date here.
+If you notice it's behind, please send a pull request!

 ## How to Update
 1. You're going to need a Mac
 2. Make sure you have the latest Node and NPM